-- Staff congratulate children. - Each week we nominate a child from each class to be 'student of the week'.

-- Each week six children from each class receive a certificate in the school sticker assembly. - We award stickers to all children, either for good work or behaviour, or to acknowledge outstanding effort or acts of kindness in school. - The school acknowledges all the efforts and achievements of children, both in and out of school. - Head Teacher's award for children who do something exceptional. - Termly attendance awards.
+- Staff congratulate children. - Each week we nominate a child from each class to be 'student of the week'. - Each week three children from each class receive a certificate for achievement. - We award stickers to all children, either for good work or behaviour, or to acknowledge outstanding effort or acts of kindness in school. - The school acknowledges all the efforts and achievements of children, both in and out of school. - Head Teacher's award for children who do something exceptional. - Termly attendance awards.